Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

     + Address weaknesses, and turn them into strengths.
   + Why this specific program/institution/fellowship?

++ Elements: Conclusion
+  + End strong!
+  + Consider circling back to your opening story or description.

 ## Unit 8

 ### 8.1 Talking with the Media